rabssm/MeteorRadio/README.md

 #### RPi control box
 A Raspberry Pi 3B or 4, with one available USB port.
 Power supply.
 8GB or larger SD Card.
-Recommend that the latest version of Raspbian is installed.
-At the time of writing, this is Raspbian Buster.
+Recommended OS is Raspbian Bullseye.

 A wifi or wired ethernet connection to the internet is required to maintain the NTP time.